Bank of America to stop offering reverse mortgages

 Bank of America and reverse mortgages

 Bank of America first started offering reverse mortgages in 2006.
 In 2007, Bank of America purchased Reverse Mortgage America.
 In 2008, Bank of America purchased Countrywide Financial Corporation and took over its mortgages and reverse mortgage operations in Reno, Nevada, and around the nation.
 As of early 2011, Bank of America will close down all reverse mortgage operations and move the 600 employees to other divisions within the bank.
-All those who hold or are currently applying for Bank of America reverse mortgages will still be serviced by the bank.
+All those who hold or are currently requesting Bank of America reverse mortgages will still be serviced by the bank.

 A reduction in the reverse mortgage business